EfimGraur/PMToolUI/README.md

-# PMToolUI
+# Project Management Tool FrontEnd

-Front End for the Project Management Tool
+UI for the Project Management App

-to start UI App:  npm start
+* Based on MaterialUI
+* Authentication based on JWT
+* State Management based on React's Context API